 We continue to invest significantly in our sales force to obtain new customers and increase sales to existing customers.
 There is significant competition for sales personnel with the skills and technical knowledge that we require.
 Our ability to achieve significant revenue growth and profitably will depend, in large part, on our success in recruiting, training and retaining sufficient numbers of sales personnel to support our sales efforts.
 A portion of our current sales personnel are new to our Company.
 New hires require significant training and may require a lengthy onboarding process before they achieve full productivity.
 Our recent hires and planned hires may not become productive as quickly as we expect, and we may be unable to hire or retain sufficient numbers of qualified individuals in the markets where we do business or plan to do business.
-If we are unable to recruit, train and retain a sufficient number of productive sales personnel, sales of our solutions and the growth of our business could be harmed.
-Additionally, if our efforts to improve sales force productivity do not result in increased revenue, our operating results could be negatively impacted due to increased operating expenses associated with these efforts.
+If we are unable to recruit, train and retain a sufficient number of productivity do not result in increased revenue, our operating results could be negatively impacted due to increased operating expenses associated with these efforts.